-These weights are an important distinction compared to standard models.
-Desmet et al. (2017) use the World Value Surveys to show that within-group variation in values and preferences is larger than between-group differences.
+These weights are an important distinction as compared to standard models.
+Desmet et al. (2017) use the World Value Surveys to show that within-group variation in values and preferences is larger than between-group variation.
 Accordingly, the fact that strong group identities (e.g., regional or ethnic) nevertheless exist is only feasible when recognizing that it is the perception of heterogeneity that matters.
 The intuition of this approach is easy to understand.
-People from a region differ in their shared history, in the spoken dialect, local cuisine or music from other regions in the country.
-The degree to which this affects common national identity, however, depends on how much people emphasize these differences compared to other regions.
+People from different regions differ in their shared history, in the spoken dialect, local cuisine or music.
+Still, the degree to which this affects common national identity depends on how much people emphasize the traits that differ relative to the traits they share with people from other regions.